DucManhPhan/DucManhPhan.github.io/_posts/2021-07-13-domain-model-pattern.md

 To make the above Rectangle class towards more about Domain-Driven Design, we can use [Value Object pattern](https://ducmanhphan.github.io/2020-09-02-value-object-pattern/).

+To continue with domain model, we can learn about some new concepts in Domain-Driven Design:
+- Entity
+- Value Object
+- Aggregate

 <br>

 ## When to use